 - This is a small enough amount that it won’t really have any effects and so is nothing to worry about.

 - Separating THC and CBD from the cannabis plant is difficult and it’s not always manageable to remove 100% of the THC.

 There are more expensive CBD oils that guarantee zero THC content available though, so look out for those if you are concerned.

-Hemp seed oil is often used as a base for the CBD oil, but alone hemp seed oil does not have any health benefits.
+Hemp seed oil is often used as a base for CBD oil, but alone hemp seed oil does not have any wellbeing benefits, unlike CBD.

 It is, however, a highly nutritious cooking oil rich in omega-6 and omega-3 polyunsaturated essential fatty acids.